Suamargad

-Sumargad is a less visited fort in Ratnagiri district.
+Sumargad is a less-visited fort in the Ratnagiri district.
 This fort lies east of the Khed.
 It is about 19 km from Khed City.
 There are no human settlements around the fort.
-There are two ways to reach Sumargad one; is from Mahipatgad and the other one from Rasalgad.
+There are two ways to reach Sumargad; one from Mahipatgad and the other from Rasalgad.
 The trek to this fort is through remote forest area.
-Very less history is known about this fort.
+Very little history is known about this fort.

-The fort has steep cliffs on all the sides.
+The fort has steep cliffs on all sides.
 It is a very small fort, with fortification over an area of 1–2 acres.
-There are many rock cut water cisterns on the fort.
+There are many rock-cut water cisterns on the fort.
 Only two cisterns have clear potable water.
 There is a cave on the fort with Shivalinga.
-From the top of fort Mahipatgad, Rasalgad, Chakdev and Parvatgad are seen.
+From the top of the fort Mahipatgad, Rasalgad, Chakdev and Parvatgad can be seen.